Crown Castle International

 Acquisition in 2007

-Global Signal is a prominent owner and operator of wireless communication towers and related structures in the United States, primarily focusing on the southeastern and mid-Atlantic regions.
-The company manages a diverse portfolio of communication sites, which serve various clients, including wireless service providers, government agencies, private network operators, and broadcasters.
-Global Signal's communication sites support a broad spectrum of services, such as wireless telephony, mobile radio, paging, broadcasting, and data services.
-By providing essential infrastructure for these communications, Global Signal plays a crucial role in enabling connectivity across multiple platforms.
+Global Signal is a prominent owner and operator of wireless communication towers and other communication structures in the United States, primarily concentrated in the southeastern and mid-Atlantic regions.
+The company manages a portfolio of sites that are leased to various customers, including wireless service providers, government agencies, private network operators, and broadcasters.
+These communication sites facilitate a diverse range of services, such as wireless telephony, mobile radio, paging, broadcasting, and data services.
+Global Signal's infrastructure supports the deployment of PCS and cellular networks, wireless data solutions, and Land Mobile Radio (LMR) systems, making it a key player in the telecommunications sector.

 Mountain Union Telecom